yichengtung919/SQL_PROJECT/QA.md

 1. There seems to be duplicated data in the all_sessions_clean table with a lot of missing country and/or city data.
 There may be potential completion and accuracy risk to answer the first question on country and city transaction revenue.
+2. To check the answer in Question 4: What is the top-selling product from each city/country?
+Can we find any pattern worthy of noting in the products sold?

 QA Process: